 Senior

-Manages high-value, high-complexity or strategically important projects (£5M+).
+Manages high-value or strategically important projects over £5M.
 May mentor junior PMs.
 Expected to operate with minimal supervision and handle senior executive stakeholders independently.

 🗂️